OpenSpace/OpenSpace-Docs/content/milky-way/nebulae/HII-regions/index.md

 :align: left
 :alt: A view of the night sky with the constellations Orion and some surrounding constellations.
 Aqua hexagons mark the location of HII regions.

 The night sky view of HII regions looking toward Orion.
 Several points mark the Orion nebula complex, other less prominent regions are shown and some are labeled.
-Relatively close are the HII regions Sharples 273, 255, and 252.
+Sharples 273, 255, and 252 are relatively close to Earth.
 :::